ExaDev/exadev.github.io/content/blog/will.faithfull/2024/06/26/Auftragstaktik and Agile Quarterly Planning.md

 ---
 title:
 aliases: []
-tags: []
+tags:
+  - agile
+  - software_development
+  - auftragstaktik
+  - mission_tactics
+  - waterfall
+  - military_strategy
+  - delegated_autonomy
+  - c_suite
+  - strategic_planning
+  - tactical_initiatives
+  - implementation_details
+  - project_management
+  - software_engineering
+  - team_collaboration
+  - business_objectives
 created: 2024-06-26T16:00:25
 modified: 2024-06-26T16:02:43
 ---

-I was introduced to the term Auftragstaktik by Andrew Parker (https://www.anthropologist.dev/) and I've been taken by it ever since.
+I was introduced to the term Auftragstaktik by Andrew Parker (<https://www.anthropologist.dev/>) and I've been taken by it ever since.
 What is it?
 And what does it have to do with delivering software?

 ## History

 Auftragstaktik translates as "Mission Tactics".
 It's a method of military command and delegation adopted by the Prussian army in the mid-19th century.
 During the Austro-Prussian (1866) and Franco-Prussian (1870-1871) wars, the Prussian army observed that the increased lethality of weapons and the greater dispersion of forces meant that commanders of military units were often unable to directly observe and control their forces.$^1$

 The traditional method of command and control was Befehlstaktik - "Order Tactics".
 This meant issuing rigid, detailed orders and expecting them to be carried out to the letter.
 The Prussians recognised that this could lead to poor decisions that did not take into account the context of what was unfolding on the ground.

 The innovation was to understand that by issuing less specific, more intent-driven orders, commanders were able to delegate tactical decisions to commanders who were closer to the action.
 As long as they understood the higher level intent of the order, they could use their initiative to achieve the objective - taking into account the reality of the situation on the ground.

 This delegated autonomy requires a high level of trust, and the Prussians cultivated a pervasive culture throughout their army such that superiors could reasonably expect their subordinates to approach a problem in the same way as they would.
 They did this through another innovation - the General Staff.
 A permanent, full time professional body that studied war even in times of peace, and had a structured rigorous training programme through which all staff officers had to pass.

 ## Agile

 Enough history.
 How does this relate to delivering software?
 You can draw an immediate parallel between Befehlstaktik and Waterfall.
 In waterfall, requirements are exhaustively analysed up front, and a detailed specification for the software is built.

 We can therefore draw a parallel between Auftragstaktik and Agile as similar philosophies.
 We accept that we cannot have knowledge of all details and requirements up front, and we anticipate that we are going to have to learn, and use our initiative to solve problems as they occur.
 We generally wish to delegate the autonomy of how to solve a problem to those closest to the problem.